nadsbuhdha/portfolio-project-1/README.md

 Video – Underneath the images there is a clickable You-Tube link to a video of a live recording within the studio.
-This further imbeds the idea into the user of what is achievable with in the studio.
+This further embeds the idea into the user of what is achievable with in the studio.

 ![Alt Text](assets/images/image-gallery-video.webp)